openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/online_proctoring_rules_students.rst

    * Phones.
    * Programs such as Excel, Word, Powerpoint.
-   * Any website other than edX.org.
    * Communication programs such as Skype.
+   * Any website page other than the exam window in your course, including other content on edX.org.

 #.
 Make sure there is no writing visible on the desk or on the walls around
    you.